akka/akka/akka-docs/src/main/paradox/typed/cluster-dc.md

 # Multi-DC Cluster

-For the Akka Classic documentation of this feature see @ref:[Classic Multi-DC Cluster](../cluster-dc.md)
+You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Multi-DC Cluster](../cluster-dc.md)

 This chapter describes how @ref[Akka Cluster](cluster.md) can be used across multiple data centers, availability zones or regions.